ConfigurationAsCode/ConfigurationAsCode.github.io/00-main.rst

 - Who am I
 - Citrix / Citrix Online
-	- whats my job there
+	- What is my job there
 - Where did we start a year ago
 	- 30000 foot view of infrastructure
-	- pets versus cattle
+- New Approach
-- infrastructure as code IAC
+	- Secure Build Environment
-	- configuration as code
+	- Infrastructure as code
-- long term goals
+	- Configuration as code

 ----